conduce-group/linq2odata/README.md

 2. You use require to import into a variable that is used [used in `FileParser::getNameAndLineODPImport`]
 3. Currently, that your ODataProvider is injected via by Angular2 method
 4. Currently, that you do not extend to use parent's definition of an ODP
+5. Currently, that you do not use multiple declarations of classes on one line

 ## Todo
 - [ ] MVP